MY SITE

 I wrote this paper for Michael Kremer's retirement conference.
 In it, I consider the potential of the sequent calculus to provide an inferentialist account of the meanings of the logical connectives.
 I raise a problem regarding multiple conclusions in the classical sequent calculus, and I resolve it by putting forward a new kind of bilateral sequent calculus.
 Much of what appears here is presented in more detail in my papers "Bringing Bilateralisms Together" and "A General Schema for Bilateral Proof Rules." pdf

 Sellars's Two Worlds.
-To appear in Reading Kant with Sellars, edited by Luz.
+In Reading Kant with Sellars, edited by Luz.
 C Seiberth and Mahdi Ranaee.
 Routledge.
+2025.

 This is a paper for a forthcoming anthology on Sellars and Kant.
-In it, I situate Sellars's Kantian picture in the context of the debate over "two worlds" vs. "two aspects" readings of transcendental idealism, arguing that Sellars has a two worlds conception of transcendental idealism, but he resolves the problems that traditionally plague such conceptions through his distinctive naturalistic spin on Kant. (pdf of penultimate draft)
+In it, I situate Sellars's Kantian picture in the context of the debate over "two worlds" vs. "two aspects" readings of transcendental idealism, arguing that Sellars has a two worlds conception of transcendental idealism, but he resolves the problems that traditionally plague such conceptions through his distinctive naturalistic spin on Kant. (link to chapter, pdf of penultimate draft)

 The Normative/Agentive Correspondence.
-Journal of Transcendental Philosophy.
+Journal of Transcendental Philosophy, special issue: "Themes from the Philosophy of Robert Brandom."
 2020.

 Pointing Out the Skeptic's Mistake and Reformulating the Two Aspects of Justification.
 Florida Philosophical Review.
 2014, 2013.

 These are two papers I wrote as an undergrad.
 Both won the Florida Philosophical Association's award for the best undergraduate paper, which meant that I got to present them at the Florida Philosophical Association conference and publish them in the Florida Philosophical Review.
 They eventually became chapters three and four of my undergrad thesis.
-In the first, which I still rather like, I defend Donald Davidson's transcendental argument against Cartesian skepticism by giving it a Moorean spin, drawing on work by Quill Kukla and Mark Lance.
-In the second, which I wish I wrote differently (I'd read the version in chapter four of the thesis, if you're curious), I develop an account of justification, drawing from W.V.O.
+In the first, I defend Donald Davidson's transcendental argument against Cartesian skepticism by giving it a Moorean spin, drawing on work by Quill Kukla and Mark Lance.
+In the second, I develop an account of justification, drawing from W.V.O.
 Quine's work on observation sentences, where justification has two aspects, one connecting to belief qua state and one connecting to belief qua bearer of content, that fit together like the two sides of a seesaw.

 Book Reviews: